jpetazzo/charliebot/README.md

 It's persisting its state in the `.pck` file, which means that you can stop and restart it at any time.

+## What else

+This is very low quality code and should probably be entirely rewritten, but it was a very fun experiment :)

+Feel free to do whatever you want with it!